WIN News: Regional Victoria

-WIN News produces one separate bulletin for the five regional Victorian markets, serving Ballarat, western Victoria, Bendigo, central Victoria, Shepparton, Border North East Albury and the Goulburn-Murray area, and Gippsland.
-The bulletin is produced and broadcast from WIN's Wollongong headquarters with newsrooms also based in Ballarat, Bendigo, Shepparton and Traralgon.
+WIN News currently produces statewide-based, half-hour bulletins for the five regional Victorian markets: Ballarat and Western Victoria, Bendigo and Central Victoria, Shepparton and the Border North East area, Albury and the Goulburn-Murray area, and Gippsland.
+The separate Mildura-Sunraysia market also receives its own edition.
+The bulletins are produced and broadcast from WIN's Wollongong headquarters with newsrooms also based in Ballarat, Bendigo, Shepparton and Traralgon.

-The bulletin is presented by Bruce Roberts with sport presenter Melissa Russell and weather forecasts are presented by Sarah Cawte.
+The bulletin is presented by Bruce Roberts with sport presenter Jared Constable and weather forecasts are presented by Bo Jeong.

 The news director for Victorian news services is Kelly Clappis.

 Regional Queensland

-WIN News currently produces statewide-based bulletins for five of the seven regional Queensland markets: Cairns and Far North Queensland, Townsville and North Queensland, Rockhampton and Central Queensland, Toowoomba and Darling Downs, the Sunshine Coast and Wide Bay-Burnett.
+WIN News currently produces statewide-based, half-hour bulletins for five of the seven regional Queensland markets: Cairns and Far North Queensland, Townsville and North Queensland, Rockhampton and Central Queensland, Toowoomba and Darling Downs, the Sunshine Coast, and Wide Bay-Burnett.
 The bulletins are broadcast from WIN's Wollongong headquarters.

-The bulletins are presented by Steve Hart with sport presenter Melissa Russell and weather forecasts for all regions are presented by Sarah Cawte.
+The bulletins are presented by Georgia Elsley, with sport presenter Jared Constable and weather forecasts for all regions are presented by Bo Jeong.

 The news director for all Queensland bulletins is Christian Jantzen.

 Tasmania

-WIN News Tasmania is presented by Bruce Roberts from Wollongong with sport presenter Melissa Russell and weather forecasts are presented by Sarah Cawte.
+WIN News Tasmania is presented by Bruce Roberts from Wollongong with sport presenter Jared Constable and weather forecasts are presented by Bo Jeong.

-Former updates
+Local updates

 Northern New South Wales & Gold Coast

-90-second news updates were broadcast throughout the day on weekdays for four of the five northern New South Wales and Gold Coast markets: Newcastle and the Hunter, the Northern Rivers and the Gold Coast, Coffs Harbour and the Mid North Coast, and Tamworth and New England.
-The updates were presented from WIN's Wollongong studios primarily by Tilli Andrew or Bo Jeong in conjunction with the other presenters (eg. Olivia Blunden, Jared Constable, Bruce Roberts or Jack Mahony) filling-in.
-The last WIN News updates for Northern NSW/Gold Coast went out on 27 June 2025, as on 30 June 2025, the updates were relaunched as 10 News as part of Network 10's network-wide refresh.
+90-second news updates are broadcast throughout the day on weekdays for four of the five northern New South Wales and Gold Coast markets: Newcastle and the Hunter, the Northern Rivers and the Gold Coast, Coffs Harbour and the Mid North Coast, and Tamworth and New England.
+The updates are presented from WIN's Wollongong studios primarily by Tilli Andrew or Bo Jeong in conjunction with the other presenters (eg. Olivia Blunden, Jared Constable, Bruce Roberts or Jack Mahony) filling-in.

+Following Network 10's acquisition of NRN Northern NSW & Gold Coast in May 2025, the news updates were rebranded as 10 News from 30 June onwards, with WIN currently continuing to produce the updates on their behalf.

+Mount Gambier & Riverland

+90-second news updates are broadcast throughout the day on weekdays for the Mount Gambier & Limestone Coast area, and for the Riverland area since late 2025.
+The updates were presented from WIN's Hobart studios by Hayden Cornes and Elsie Papworth until July 2026 when production moved to WIN's Wollongong studios, with Madison Arnold presenting.

+Regional Western Australia

+90-second news updates are broadcast throughout the day on weekdays across the Regional WA market since late 2025.
+The updates are presented from WIN's Wollongong studios by Georgia Elsley.